Iterkocze-Company/IT-DOS/README.md

-# IT-DOS
+# IT-DOS PL
 Kernel systemu Iterkocze IT-DOS.

-Spokojna i hobbistyczna próba stworzenia Kernela systemu operacyjnego.
+Spokojna i hobbystyczna próba stworzenia Kernela systemu operacyjnego.
 Nie ma co do niego długoterminowych lub krótkoterminowych planów.

+# IT-DOS ENG

+A casual and hobbyist attempt to create an operating system Kernel.
+There are no long-term or short-term plans for it.